Partner – Orkes – NPI EA (cat=Spring)

 }

-In earlier versions of Java, the selector expression was limited to only a few types.
-However, with type patterns, the switch selector expression can be of any type.
+In earlier versions of Java, the selector expression was limited to only a few types; integral primitive types (excluding long), their corresponding boxed forms, enum types, and String.
+However, with type patterns, the switch selector expression can be of any reference type in addition to the already supported types.

 4.2.
 Guarded Pattern